English Footballers Abroad

 Unless you’re an avid follower of the Portuguese Primeira Liga, Marcus Edwards’ progress has probably slipped under the radar – but be in no doubt some big names will be weighing up an offer in the very near future, including several Premier League sides.

-The tricky left-footed winger has embarrassed plenty of Primeira Liga defences in 2019/20, scoring seven times in 33 appearances, and is surprisingly adept at holding his own when challenged despite his diminutive 5’5 ½ frame.
+The tricky left-footed winger has embarrassed plenty of Primeira Liga defences since 2019/20, scoring 12 times in just over 60 appearances, and is surprisingly adept at holding his own when challenged despite his diminutive 5’5 ½ frame.

 Tottenham chairman Daniel Levy is nothing if not shrewd, and the fact he’s included a 50% sell on fee should Edwards move on shortly should at least see Spurs benefit from over 10 years of youth development on the 21-year-old Londoner.